-Additional evidence comes from Johnston and colleagues (2016).
-They found a modulation of the face-sensitive N170 amplitude by introducing expectations about the appearance of a given ID, using several highly variable, ambient (Jenkins and Burton, 2011) face images of the same person in the EEG.
+Additional evidence comes from Johnston et al. (2016).
+They found a modulation of the face-sensitive N170 amplitude by introducing expectations about the appearance of a given ID, using several highly variable, ambient (Jenkins & Burton, 2011) face images of the same person in the EEG.
 A rarely occurring similar image of a different ID in a stream of various face images of the same person was perceived as a deviant.
 Accordingly, the release from adapting to one ID by encountering a different one manifested in a higher N170 amplitude.
-The authors related the underlying processes of their observation to predictive coding theories (Friston, 2005; Rao and Ballard, 1999).
+The authors related the underlying processes of their observation to predictive coding theories (Friston, 2005; Rao Ballard, 1999).
 Those could explain this increase in activity since it is assumed that perception is based on expectations that rely on the prior statistical probability of events.
-These rely on experiences and are called "prior beliefs," which are continuously updated in the course of our everyday life.
+These rely on experiences and are called 'prior beliefs', which are continuously updated in the course of our everyday life.
 For example, a stream of images showing the same ID would therefore strengthen our expectations about the future appearance of another image of the same person.
 Thus, the sudden occurrence of a different ID is unexpected and manifests in a greater prediction error, which is measurable as an enhanced neural response in the prediction estimator areas.
-The key idea here is that when a particular identity is expected to occur, perceptual "templates" corresponding to that identity are preactivated to prioritize the rapid confirmation of that identity (Parr et al., 2020).
+The key idea here is that when a particular ID is expected to occur, perceptual 'templates' corresponding to that ID are preactivated to prioritise the rapid confirmation of that ID (Parr et al., 2020).

-More recently, in a paper describing several EEG and one MEG experiment, Johnston and colleagues (Johnston et al., 2017) deployed a "contextual trajectory paradigm," wherein a series of trials consisting of 5 images depicted a specific contextual trajectory with the final stimulus transition either confirming that trajectory or violating the expectation.
-They tested trajectories for facial expressions (e.g., from neutral to happy), body rotation (e.g., turning from left to right), and locations of stimuli on the screen (e.g., clockwise or anticlockwise motion).
+More recently, in a paper describing several EEG and one MEG experiment, Johnston and colleagues (Johnston et al., 2017) deployed a 'contextual trajectory paradigm', wherein a series of trials consisting of five images depicted a specific contextual trajectory with the final stimulus transition either confirming that trajectory or violating the expectation.
+They tested trajectories for facial expressions (e.g., from neutral to happy), body rotation (e.g., turning from left to right) and locations of stimuli on the screen (e.g., clockwise or anticlockwise motion).
 For each experiment, a robust pattern was found, showing a modulatory effect of predictability of the last image in the N170.
-Irrespective of stimulus transitions.
+Irrespective of stimulus type, enhanced N170 amplitude was found unpredictable versus predictable stimulus transitions.
 These results show that a contextual modulation of early ERP components can be found after only four informative images (priors), offering a basis for expectations.
-In line with this idea, the effects of expectation violations were found to be more pronounced both after five compared to three priors (Robinson et al., 2018) corresponding to the higher precision of the prior belief (Friston and Kiebel, 2009), and where the size of the perceptual distance between the violation event and the expected event was greater (Robinson et al., 2018).
+In line with this idea, the effects of expectation violations were found to be more pronounced both after five compared with three priors (Robinson et al., 2020) corresponding to the higher precision of the prior belief (Friston & Kiebel, 2009) and where the size of the perceptual distance between the violation event and the expected event was greater (Robinson et al., 2020).

-FMR-a is considered as the neuroimaging manifestation of repetition suppression (RS), a phenomenon which is explained currently by many as the correlate of predictive error reduction of repeated or frequent, thereby expected stimuli (for a review, see Kovács and Schweinberger, 2016).
+fMR-a is considered as the neuroimaging manifestation of repetition suppression (RS), a phenomenon which is explained currently by many as the correlate of predictive error reduction of repeated or frequent, thereby expected stimuli (for a review, see Kovács & Schweinberger, 2016).